openshift/openshift-origin-design/web-console/1-homepage/catalog.md

 #### Mobile
 - On mobile, the catalog tabs should stack with arrows to the right.
-- Deploy Image and Import YAML should be displayed below all primary categories and should have a different visual treatment from the tabs.
 - If subcategories exist, selecting the primary category will bring users to another screen to view subcategories.
 - On mobile, the subcategories will have the same visual representation as the primary categories.
 - Clicking back will bring users back to the home page with all primary tabs listed.